bywatersolutions/libraryisopen.com/_posts/2021-02-11-jp-porcaro-the-library-is-open-ep-27.md

 ## About the Bayonne Public Library
 The Bayonne Public Library is the free public library of Bayonne, New Jersey.
 Incorporated in 1890, it serves a population of approximately 62,000.
 Read more at [Bayonne Public Library](https://www.bayonnelibrary.org/ "Read More")

+The [New Jersey Library Construction Bond Act](https://www.njstatelib.org/services_for_libraries/new-jersey-library-construction-bond-act/)passed both the Assembly and the Senate unanimously on November 16, 2020.
+It was then signed by the Governor on November 20, 2020.